Ectoine: Biosynthesis

 Ectoine is synthesized in three successive enzymatic reactions starting from aspartic β-semialdehyde.
 The genes involved in the biosynthesis are called ectA, ectB and ectC, and they encode the enzymes L-2,4-diaminobutyric acid acetyltransferase, L-2,4-diaminobutyric acid transaminase and L-ectoine synthase, respectively.

-Use
+Use in cosmetics

 Ectoine is used as an active ingredient in skin care and sun protection products.
 It stabilizes proteins and other cellular structures and protects the skin from stresses like UV irradiation and dryness.

+Medical use

+Due to its protein stabilizing properties, ectoine has been evaluated as a topical treatment for hay fever.
+Effectiveness of a nasal spray containing ectoine is comparable to cromoglycate and is reported to be well tolerated by the patients.
+It is available over the counter in the European Union.